 Cookies are small text files that are placed on your computer or mobile phone when you browse websites.
-Our website does not set any cookies for ordinary users.
-It does set necessary cookies for logged-in users, which only applies to those few people who help keep the site up to date.
+For ordinary users, the only cookie we employ is set when you Enable bookmarks for Rev Edward Stevens diary.
+We also set necessary cookies for logged-in users, which only applies to those few people who help keep the site up to date.

 Anonymous visitor statistics